FancyMcPlugins/FancyNpcs/README.md

 For the serverCommand, there is a placeholder `{player}` - it will be replaced with the username of the player who interacted with the npc.

+You can also use any placeholder from PlaceholderAPI.

 ## Permissions
 For the /fancynpcs command - ``FancyNpcs.admin``<br>
 For the /npc command - ``FancyNpcs.npc``<br>